 6. Select Your Cruise Destination.

 You can plan a cruise that will take you to almost any part of the world.
-Looking for relaxing beach escape?
+Looking for a relaxing beach escape?
 Culture and art?
 More focused on the resort aspect than any particular destination?
 You can plan a cruise to some destination that will fit almost every taste.
 Popular regions include the Caribbean, Alaska, the Mediterranean, Hawaii, South/Central America, Asia, and Australia/New Zealand/ South Pacific.